scalawithcats/scala-with-cats/src/pages/adt/structural-recursion.md

 ```

 Exhaustivity checking is incredibly useful.
-For example, if we add or remove a case from an algebraic data type, the compiler will us all the pattern matches that need to be updated.
+For example, if we add or remove a case from an algebraic data type, the compiler will tell us all the pattern matches that need to be updated.

 ### Dynamic Dispatch